-Flow unaware parallelism is typically the source of persistent packet reordering.
+Flow-unaware parallelism is typically the source of persistent packet reordering.
 The canonical example of this is bonded network interfaces between two switches or routers.

 Given variations such as packet size and buffer utilization, this can result in a surprising amount of packet reordering.
-Even more insidiously, packet reordering can occur within a single device (router, switch) when packets are processed different processors or NICs.
-In both cases, the solution is to do flow aware load balancing.
+Even more insidiously, packet reordering can occur within a single device (router, switch) when packets are processed by different processors or NICs.
+In both cases, the solution is to do flow-aware load balancing.
 That is, all packets for a given flow are sent to a single link or processor.
 This is often accomplished by hashing fields of the packet header.

 To find out how your network configuration impacts your subscriber quality of experience, contact us for a free 30-day trial of Preseem.